CREATE PUBLICATION — define a new publication

 A publication is essentially a group of tables whose data changes are intended to be replicated through logical replication.
 See Section 30.1 for details about how publications fit into the logical replication setup.

 The name of the new publication.

 Specifies a list of tables to add to the publication.
 If

-Only persistent base tables can be part of a publication.
-Temporary tables, unlogged tables, foreign tables, materialized views, regular views, and partitioned tables cannot be part of a publication.
-To replicate a partitioned table, add the individual partitions to the publication.
+Only persistent base tables and partitioned tables can be part of a publication.
+Temporary tables, unlogged tables, foreign tables, materialized views, and regular views cannot be part of a publication.

 FOR ALL TABLES

 Marks the publication as one that replicates changes for all tables in the database, including tables created in the future.